Jordan Bernstine: College career

-Bernstine played for the Iowa Hawkeyes for four years from 2007 to 2011, lettering in 2007, 2008, 2010, and 2011.
+Bernstine played for the Hawkeyes at the University of Iowa for four years from 2007 to 2011, lettering in 2007, 2008, 2010, and 2011.
 His jersey number was 4.
 He played cornerback for his first three years before switching over to the safety position in his senior year.
 In four seasons, Bernstine saw action in 44 games, starting 11 (all as a senior) and recorded 60 solo tackles and 54 assists; had three tackles for loss, a quarterback sack, and one interception as well as two pass deflections and a fumble recovery; he returned 32 kickoffs for a 23.1-average.
 He played in 2007 as a true freshman, was redshirted in 2009 due to an ankle injury during pre-season practice.

 Professional career

 Bernstine was selected in the seventh round of the 2012 NFL draft by the Washington Redskins, he was the team's last pick for this draft.
-He was reunited with Iowa teammate, Adam Gettis, who was drafted earlier.
+He was reunited with Iowa teammate, Adam Gettis, who was selected earlier.
 On May 4, 2012, the Redskins officially signed him to a four-year contract.
 After having a good preseason, that included displaying good tackling skills and having an interception in the last preseason game, he made the final 53-man roster at the start of the 2012 season.
 During his NFL debut against the New Orleans Saints, he suffered a right knee injury while playing on special teams during a kickoff in the fourth quarter and was carted off the field.
 The next day, it was confirmed that Bernstine had torn the anterior, posterior, and medial collateral ligaments in his knee, ending his rookie season.

 The Redskins released him on July 25, 2013.